 Participants

-Fifty-three students (39 female, mean age 21.8 years) at or recent graduates of the University of Edinburgh participated.
+Fifty-three students (39 female, mean age 21.8 years) from the University of Edinburgh community.
 Each received payment for their time.
 All identified English as their native language from birth and had normal or corrected vision with no colour blindness.

 Apparatus